 The course begins with an embodied exploration of prenatal development, birth, early attachment and developmental movement in early childhood.
 As the course progresses we delve into imagination, gender identity, sibling relationships through latency and adolescence.
-We look at early and middle adulthood and the role of embodiment and creativity in orienting values and choices.
+We look at early and middle adulthood and consider how sociocultural and economic factors shape access to health, education, and power and how contexts inform embodiment and creativity in orienting values and choices.
 Finally, we consider what happens in our bodies as we approach end of life.
 How can we invite meaningful creative participation with our final phase of living?

-At the heart of the course is the question: How can the reality of impermanence inform our capacity for full participation and presence in life?
-How do our relationships with each other profoundly impact our experience of each life stage?
+At the heart of the course are the questions: How can the reality of impermanence inform our capacity for full participation and presence in life?
+How do our embodied relationships with each other profoundly impact our experience of each life stage?

 “This class allows for immense growth.
 I was able to experience entirely new sensory exploration on a body level in a wonderfully safe environment.
 The course has informed my practice of relating to my clients on a nonverbal level.”

 “Invaluable- brought me to new sensitivity to clients’ movements.
 I am noticing movement as keys to clients emotions and needs.”